Études de cas

 200 doctors at your bedside

-Since primary care doctors are under such pressure to deliver for a growing and ageing population, they look increasingly to technology to help reduce the burden of work.
+Since primary care doctors are under pressure to deliver for a growing and ageing population, they’re looking to technology to help reduce the burden of work.

 The benefits of crowd sourcing in general practice